Big-Bytez/cse110-fa21-group19/rules.md

 ## 7) Expectations of Faculty and TA’s ##

-1. Assign homeworks and other assignment with proper instructions and deadline.
+1. Assign homeworks and other assignment with proper instructions and deadlines.
 2. Give neccessary assitance to students during working hours.
 3. Help solving students' confliction with objective advices.